 The driving force behind many changes Troy will experience is changing characteristics of its population.
-The median age of Troy's population has increased and by 2030 over 26% of the population will be over 65.
+The median age of Troy's population has increased and according to SEMCOG by 2045 over 22% of the population will be over 65.
 While the City will remain very attractive for families, both the younger and older population will desire a community that looks somewhat different than the current one.